 You’ve finally finished binge-watching Tidying Up With Marie Kondo.
 Now what?
 Before you go and stock up on hikidashi boxes for every cubby, drawer, and dresser, there’s one crucial step to conquer: identifying your weak spot.

 For some, it’s notoriously tricky pain points like the master closet or that black hole under the bathroom sink that keeps us up at night.
 For others, it’s the less obvious spaces—such as the kitchen pantry or media console.
 While we all might think we have to fight our tidying battles on our own, the real truth is that there’s always someone out there who’s tackling the same exact mess.

 In a recent report, Pinterest identified five key spaces that are currently troubling neat freaks across the web by looking at the tidying hacks users are searching for the most.
 To help put the hunt to an end, we rounded up a few of our favorite organization hacks for each trouble spot.

 The kids’ room is the one space where disaster can strike at any moment.
-Pinterest searches for “Mom organizing hacks” have seen a +143% recently, which might have something to do with all the games, trinkets, and clothes little ones recently discovered waiting under the tree.
+Pinterest searches for “mom organizing hacks” have seen a +143 percent uptick recently, which might have something to do with all the games, trinkets, and clothes little ones recently discovered waiting under the tree.

 Luckily, the kids’ room also happens to be one of the simplest spaces to clean up on the fly.
 Think in terms of floor to ceiling.
 While floating shelves are great for more delicate decorative objects and antique finds, bins and baskets can be kept on the floor or tucked away in open cubbies for easy access.
 Stray for the specifics: Organizing by broader categories (books, games, art supplies, etc.) will help keep you sane.